nesono/repo_structure/README.md

 ## Available Repo Check Modes

-The following modes are available with Repo Structure:
+The following modes are available with Repo Structure

 | ID           | Description                                                                                                  |
 | ------------ | ------------------------------------------------------------------------------------------------------------ |